Per- and Polyfluoroalkyl Substances (PFAS)

 PFAS are made up of chains of carbon and fluorine linked together.
 The carbon-fluorine bond is one of the shortest and strongest bonds in nature and does not easily break down under natural conditions.
 For this reason, PFAS are often referred to as “forever chemicals.”

-PFAS are mobile in soil and groundwater.
-These chemicals have been shown to bioaccumulate, or build up, in blood and organs over time, and may pose risks to human health.
+PFAS move easily through soil, water, and air.
+These chemicals can bioaccumulate, or build up, in blood and organs over time, and studies have shown risks to human health.

-Given the presence of PFAS in consumer products, disposal of these items into municipal solid waste landfills may be a significant source of PFAS transport into the environment.
-In the landfill, PFAS can migrate into the liquid waste (leachate) collection system.
-Leachate is either treated onsite or taken to a wastewater treatment facility to be treated.
+Since many consumer products contain PFAS, disposal of these items into landfills may be a significant source of PFAS in the environment.
+In the landfill, PFAS can move into the liquid waste (leachate) collection system.
+Although leachate is either treated on-site or taken to a wastewater treatment facility to be treated, current treatment processes typically do not remove PFAS.

-The production of PFAS, and its use in manufacturing and industrial processes, contributes to the release of PFAS in air, soil and water.
-PFAS are used both as raw materials to develop, treat or coat products, and as processing aids used in certain activities such as electroplating where it is necessary to reduce harmful aerosols.
-The release of PFAS from industrial sources can be from direct waste streams from the facility, fugitive emissions to the air, spills, or from disposal of materials containing PFAS.
+PFAS are used in manufacturing as both raw materials to develop, treat or coat products, and as agents to keep other harmful chemicals from entering the air.
+The release of PFAS from industrial sources can be from direct waste streams from the facility, unintentional releases to the air, spills, or from disposal of materials containing PFAS.

 Routes of Exposure

 PFAS has been measured in indoor air, outdoor air, dust, food, water, and various consumer products.
-Occupational exposure to PFAS for some individuals, such as those working in PFAS manufacturing facilities, installing or treating carpets, or firefighters using PFAS containing firefighting foams, may be higher than the general public.
-Potential routes of PFAS exposure include ingestion, dermal, and inhalation.
-Current scientific literature indicates that most exposure to the general public is through ingestion of food and water.
+Potential routes of human exposure to PFAS include ingestion, dermal contact, and inhalation.
+Current scientific literature indicates that people are primarily exposed to PFAS through the ingestion of food and water.
+Occupational exposure to PFAS for some individuals, such as those working in PFAS manufacturing facilities, installing or treating carpets, or firefighters using PFAS containing firefighting gear or foams, may be higher than the general public.

 Ingestion